 - The left mitten and right mitten are identical (worked the same way), aside from Round 7 and 8 of the body of the mitten.

-Row 1: Sc in 2nd ch from hk, and in each ch across.
+Row 1: Sc in second ch from hook, and in each ch across.
 Turn.
 (7 sc)

 Tip: To create a straight edge along the wristband, make the final single crochet of each row in the beginning chain 1 of the previous row (do not work the last single crochet in the BLO).